cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_4.md

 [OWASP's SQL injection detection techniques](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection) is a useful resource if you're interested in investigating SQL injection vulnerabilities on your own.

+#### A proactive approach to security
+**Threat modeling** is a process of identifying assets, their vulnerabilities, and how each is exposed to threats.
+Threat Modeling steps:
+- Define the scope
+- Identify threats.
+An attack tree is a diagram that maps threats to assets.
+-  characterize the environment.
+-  analyze threats
+-  mitigate risk
+-  evaluate findings

+PASTA is a popular threat modeling framework that's used across many industries.

 ## Personal reflection and Key takeaways